PinkDiamond1/boba-docs/developer-docs/token-addresses.md

 ---
-description: List of OMGX L1 and L2 token addresses for testing on Rinkeby
+description: List of Boba L1 and L2 token addresses for testing on Rinkeby
 ---

-# OMGX Token Addresses
+# Boba Token Addresses

 ```text
 {